 Prayer is an important part of our faith journey.
 If you need some direction on prayer and praying for others, we invite you to use the Prayer Guides we will be posting on our website.
 You can find them under Resources and choose Fun and Faith from the dropdown menu.
 This week’s Prayer Guide can be found here.

-We may be postponing the April Food trucks.
+The April Food Trucks have been cancelled.
 Keep watching for updated information and thanks for your patience!

 Sunday, March 15, 2020 has been designated as a National Day of Prayer.
 This comes after the president’s national emergency declaration in response to the international outbreak of COVID-19.